 My works embrace the delicate process of mark-making that often begins with the minuscule and gradually grows to form and reform works that are both abstract and formal at the same time.”

 Alice Attie’s ink drawings involve the minuscule.
 They often explore the territory between writing and drawing, where the two overlap.
 Her drawings are meditations in ink that allow tiny marks to accumulate over long sustained periods of time.
-Engaging repetition, rhythm and gradual change, she allows minuscule words, figures, numbers and images to accrue and grow on the paper.
+Engaging repetition, rhythm and gradual change, she allows words, figures, numbers and images to accrue and grow on the paper.
 When presenting a landscape of numbers or letters or of a language that is not real, she is inspired to push and suspend meaning, allowing it to slip into visual abstraction.

 Attie has attended seminars in physics and philosophy at Columbia University for a period of several years.
 “Class Notes” is a series of drawings, each of which was created within the time frame of a single class period.
 Taking notes in class, Attie re-inscribes the lectures as drawings; they became visual analogues to the intellectual adventures that Attie finds herself drawn to.
 The tenuous distinction between drawing and writing is invoked, and as the lines of these two merge and collaborate, they seem to stand for something entirely other.